 “This is going to catapult the city forward,” she said.

-Milton J. Valencia can be reached at email@example.com.
-Follow him on Twitter @miltonvalencia and on Instagram @miltonvalencia617.
+Milton J. Valencia can be reached at firstname.lastname@example.org.
+Follow him @miltonvalencia and on Instagram @miltonvalencia617.
 Tiana Woodard is a Report for America corps member covering Black neighborhoods.
-She can be reached at firstname.lastname@example.org.
-Follow her on Twitter at @tianarochon.
+She can be reached at email@example.com.
+Follow her @tianarochon.